 Moving Forward With ABM

 Armed with a smart, realistic ICP based on companies that fit your criteria and are primed for your ABM outreach programs, you can now get to work.
-In my next post, I’ll talk more about how to utilize your data effectively to reach, engage, and build relationships with your target accounts and their primary contacts and influencers.
+In my next post, I’ll talk more about data orchestration and how to utilize your data effectively to reach, engage, and build relationships with your target accounts and their primary contacts and influencers.
 Stay tuned!